This is going to be a long post.

 This is has allowed internet personalities or people with brands online to also explore and experiment with how they publish that content.

 What we put online is no longer just the work we have ALREADY DONE.
 The people and places we ALREADY SAW.
 We are now giving people updates on what we are doing RIGHT NOW.
 Sometimes in real-time, sometimes after we just finished making a bit of progress ongoing project.
 What people are starting to understand is that our online presence can actually be an “extension” of our very selves in real-time.
 Most importantly, extensions of what we want to show about ourselves.

-Well, truth be told, many arrived to this conclusion years ago.
+Well, truth be told, many arrived at this conclusion years ago.
 The rest are just catching up.

-Publishing content isn’t just about sharing images of your food, cat, house, car or family.
-It can also be about what you think is cool recipe.
-What you think is a great book.
+Publishing content isn’t just about sharing images of your food, cat, house, car, or family.
+It can also be about what you think is the cool recipe.
+What do you think is a great book.
 What you are working on that is interesting to you.
 What obstacles you are facing as you try to make your first website.